-There’s an introduction British Quakers here, and a good brief independent description by the BBC here.
+There’s an introduction to British Quakers here, and a good brief independent description by the BBC here.
 There’s more about the history of Quakers specifically in Bath here.
-There are also meetings nearby in Bradford-on-Avon, Frome, Trowbridge and Chippenham.
+There are also meetings nearby in Bradford-on-Avon, Devizes, Frome, Trowbridge and Chippenham.

 This short film by Kevin Redpath profiles several Quakers across SW England